GGNN: Graph-based GPU Nearest Neighbor Search

-At the same time, the recall rate is consistently high and can be traded in for only even faster query or build time.
-We present a multi-GPU scheme that is capable of achieving above 99\% recall even for large data sets with billions of high-dimensional entries.
+At the same time, the recall rate is consistently high and can be traded in for even faster construction or query time.
+We present a multi-GPU scheme that is capable of achieving above 99\% recall even for common benchmark datasets with billions of high-dimensional entries.